ADVANCES IN ASSESSING & TREATING SEVERE HYPOGLYCEMIA IN PRACTICE:

 Instructions to Receive Credit

 In order to receive credit for this activity, the participant must pass the posttest with at least 70%.
 They must also complete the activity evaluation and submit it.
-Certificates will be emailed within 4-6 weeks of completion.
+Certificates can be downloaded at completion and a copy is also emailed immediately (check your spam folder).

 Fee Information & Refund/Cancellation Policy